Great Teacher Onizuka: Live-action

-A 12-episode live-action Japanese television drama adaption was broadcast on Fuji TV from July 7 to September 22, 1998.
-The series starred Takashi Sorimachi as Onizuka and had an average audience share of 28.5% with the final episode recording a rate of 35.7%.
-The final episode was the 8th-most-watched broadcast in the Kantō region during 1998.
-Several changes were made for the live-action adaption.
-For example, Fuyutsuki (Nanako Matsushima) is an eager teacher who supports Onizuka in the manga, whereas in the live-action adaptation she initially dislikes Onizuka and wants to leave teaching to become an Air Hostess.
+A 12-episode television drama adaptation starring Takashi Sorimachi as the titular character was broadcast on Fuji TV from July 7 to September 22, 1998.
+Some of the manga's more violent and smutty elements were toned down in the TV drama.
+Changes were also made to the character of Fuyutsuki (Nanako Matsushima) who disliked Onizuka early on in the drama and had wanted to leave teaching to become an Air Hostess (contrasting her depiction as an eager teacher who supported Onizuka throughout the manga).
 A television special was broadcast on June 29, 1999.
 This was followed by a theatrical movie in January 2000.
-The film was successful at the box office grossing ¥1.32 billion, becoming the tenth-highest-grossing film of the year.
-The movie was released in North America by Tokyo Shock on July 26, 2005.
+The movie was released in North America by Media Blasters, under their Tokyo Shock division, on July 26, 2005.

 During 2012, it was announced that a new live-action series would be broadcast in Japan.
 Produced by KTV and Media Mix Japan, the series ran from July 3, 2012, until September 11, 2012.
 Originally, Jin Akanishi was to play the role of Onizuka; however, he was forced to withdraw by his management.
 Instead, Akira of Japanese band Exile was selected to play Onizuka.
 An Autumn special was broadcast on October 2, 2012, followed by a New Year's special on January 2, 2013, and a Spring special on April 2, 2013.
-On March 22, 2014, a 4-part mini-series aired in Taiwan, before being broadcast in Japan at a later date.
+On March 22, 2014, a 4-part mini-series aired in Taiwan on GTV Variety Show, before being broadcast in Japan at a later date.
 The mini-series places Onizuka in a Taiwanese school as part of a training program and is a joint Japan/Taiwan co production that contains both Japanese and Mandarin Chinese dialogue.
 The series has been announced for English subtitled release via the Crunchyroll streaming service.
 A new series set in Japan aired from July to September 2014.